 Hours and fees: Access by reservation only- see website

-Devil’s Sinkhole is an easy drive from San Antonio, Texas, but visiting this park means you have to plan in advance as it is only accessible with a reservation.
+Devil’s Sinkhole is an easy drive from San Antonio, Texas, but visiting this park means you have to plan as it is only accessible with a reservation.

 Like Old Tunnel, bats are the main attraction here.
 From late spring to early fall, you can see the Mexican free-tailed bats emerge from the cave at sunset.